American Revolutionary War: Stalemate in the North

-Persistent Iroquois raids in New York and Pennsylvania led to the punitive Sullivan Expedition from July to September 1779.
-Involving more than 4,000 patriot soldiers, the scorched earth campaign destroyed more than 40 Iroquois villages and 160,000 bushels (4,000 mts) of maize, leaving the Iroquois destitute and destroying the Iroquois confederacy as an independent power on the American frontier.
-However, 5,000 Iroquois fled to Canada, where, supplied and supported by the British, they continued their raids.
+Persistent raids by British-allied tribes in New York and Pennsylvania led to the punitive Sullivan Expedition from July to September 1779.
+Involving more than 4,000 patriot soldiers, the scorched earth campaign destroyed more than 40 Iroquois villages and 160,000 bushels (4,000 mts) of maize, leaving the British-allied tribes of the Iroquois destitute and destroying the Haudenosaunee Confederacy as an independent power on the American frontier.
+However, 5,000 British-allied tribes of Iroquois fled to Canada where, supplied and supported by the British, they continued their raids.

 During the winter of 1779–1780, the Continental Army suffered greater hardships than at Valley Forge.
 Morale was poor, public support fell away, the Continental dollar was virtually worthless, the army was plagued with supply problems, desertion was common, and mutinies occurred in the Pennsylvania Line and New Jersey Line regiments over the conditions.

 In June 1780, Clinton sent 6,000 men under Wilhelm von Knyphausen to retake New Jersey, but they were halted by local militia at the Battle of Connecticut Farms; although the Americans withdrew, Knyphausen felt he was not strong enough to engage Washington's main force and retreated.
 A second attempt two weeks later ended in a British defeat at the Battle of Springfield, effectively ending their ambitions in New Jersey.
 In July, Washington appointed Benedict Arnold commander of West Point; his attempt to betray the fort to the British failed due to incompetent planning, and the plot was revealed when his British contact John André was captured and executed.
 Arnold escaped to New York and switched sides, an action justified in a pamphlet addressed "To the Inhabitants of America"; the Patriots condemned his betrayal, while he found himself almost as unpopular with the British.